 Climate change also plays a role in polar bear attacks.
 As the climate warms and there is less sea ice for polar bears to inhabit, they will inevitably wander into communities.
 “It’s definitely consistent with what we expect to see across the Arctic as the ecosystem rapidly changes,” York said.
 “This is a range-wide issue as we’re seeing the Arctic transform and warm at almost four degrees faster than the rest of the planet.”

 So, what can we do to mitigate the risk of polar bear attacks?
 Local communities that coexist with polar bears often have guidelines to help reduce conflict.
 But as the Arctic ecosystem rapidly changes, it’s essential for all of us to be aware and take steps to coexist with these magnificent creatures.
-This may mean taking extra precautions when traveling in polar bear country, and supporting conservation efforts to protect their habitats.
+This may mean taking extra precautions when traveling in polar bear country, and supporting Conservation efforts to protect their habitats.

 In conclusion, while fatal polar bear attacks remain rare, it’s important to understand the risks and take steps to coexist with these animals.
 Let’s work together to protect both polar bears and human communities for a sustainable future.

-Planet B Not Found T-Shirt by Tiny Rescue: Climate Collection
+Stop Messing With Mother Nature by Tiny Rescue: Climate Collection

 - Orphaned Polar Bear Cub Captured and Brought to Alaska Zoo in Rare Decision